-Curricular Practical Training (CPT) lets eligible F-1 students get practical work experience through jobs, internships or co-ops as part of their program of study.
+Curricular Practical Training (CPT) allows eligible F-1 students gain practical work experience through jobs, internships or co-ops as part of their program of study.

 Eligibility for CPT

 Immigration regulations define Curricular Practical Training (CPT) as "an alternative work/study, internship, cooperative education program, or other type of internship or practicum...that is an integral part of an established curriculum."

 - Complete one academic year as a full-time student.

 - Be offered work that directly relates to a course that you are currently in your major.
 A course in your minor is not eligible.
 The work must be: